yurtsiv/mooncake/README.md

 let function = (a, b) -> a + b

-# lists are heterogenous i.e. can contain elements of different types.
+# Lists are heterogenous i.e. can contain elements of different types.
 It's a comment btw
 let list = [number, boolean, string, function]
 ```